 Kitchen Extractor Hood

-Ducted or Ductless
+Ducted vs Ductless

 Extraction Hoods vs Recirculation Hoods

 Extraction hoods work by removing air from the kitchen and venting it outdoors, while recirculation hoods filter the air before circulating it back into the kitchen.
 Both types come in a variety of designs, with extraction hoods being more popular for tackling cooking smells and vapours.
 Recirculation hoods are often found in smaller kitchens without exterior venting options.
 When choosing between the two, consider factors such as kitchen size, cooking habits, and budget.

 For those who frequently cook dishes that generate significant smoke and vapour, an extraction hood is a superior option.
 Conversely, a recirculation hood suffices for small kitchens without external venting capabilities.

 Extraction hoods are costlier than recirculation hoods due to the required external ducting, but they effectively remove smoke and odours from the kitchen.
 In contrast, recirculation hoods are more affordable and easier to install, as they don’t need ducting and can be fitted without extensive renovations.
 However, they are less effective at eliminating smoke and odours from the kitchen.